Diagram showing progression from single Claude agent to coordinated AI agent teams with specialized roles

 Quality Standards

-### Defining the Editor Agent
+### Step 4: Define the Editor Agent

 Create `.agents/squads/content/editor.md`: